thomaspi/Reefcontroller/README.md

 I work as a repair technician for the biggest telecom provider in my country.
 You could say that euhm,  I'm the cable guy  :)

-In this project i am going to attempt to automate some aspects of my reef aquarium: automatic top-of temperature monitoring and control ph monitoring and control salinity monitoring and control powering the equipment like pumps,lighting and other devices on a schedule or in function of sensor readings
+In this project i am going to attempt to automate some aspects of my reef aquarium: automatic top-of, temperature monitoring and control, ph monitoring and control, salinity monitoring and control, powering the equipment like pumps,lighting and other devices on a schedule or in function of sensor readings

 I would like to include things like:
-Touchscreen for control
+Touchscreen for control,
-graphical user interface
+graphical user interface,
-graphing and logging sensor readings power bar with integrated easy connection points for all the sensors
+graphing and logging sensor readings, power bar with integrated easy connection points for all the sensors

-I would like to achieve these things: keep it safe (Volt x H2O :):):)) learn cool stuff do it economically
+I would like to achieve these things: keep it safe (Volt x H2O :):):)), learn cool stuff, do it economically,

 Lets get started!